Who we are.

 What we're here to do

-Build AI that solves real problems in Africa — starting with medical imaging — and develop the local talent that will keep doing this work long after us.
+Build AI that solves real problems in Africa — starting with medical imaging — and develop the local talent that keeps doing this work long after us.

 Where we're headed

-A future where African hospitals have world-class diagnostic AI, African developers are building and maintaining it, and the knowledge stays on the continent.
+A future where African hospitals have world-class diagnostic AI, African developers build and maintain it, and the knowledge stays on the continent.

 Things we take seriously